Picayune City Council meets Tuesday

 Consider the docket.

 — Request from Picayune Main Street to conduct Picayune Street Fair Saturday, March 31 and April 1, with street closure from 6 p.m.
 Friday, March 30-7 p.m.
 Sunday, April 1.

 — Request from Picayune Main Street to hold Tung Blossom 5 kilometer run and fun walk at street fair on Saturday, March 31.

 — Request from Picayune Main Street for helicopter service in conjunction with street fair Saturday, March 31 and Sunday, April 1.

 — Request from Picayune main street for carnival rides for street fair.

 Consider request for continued state of emergency due to Hurricane Katrina.

 Consider new business:

-Consider going into executive session on contractual matters with Intermodal Center, with Berrywood Estates, with the Utility Authority and with the county concerning Amelia Street, and on possible insurance litigation and on a personnel matter.
+Consider going into executive session on contractual matters with the Picayune Housing Authority and on West Canal improvements; and on personnel matters.